domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/code.md

 This decision defines the avoidance direction.

-## 5. PID Control for Path Adjustment
+## 5. PD Control for Path Adjustment
 Based on the obstacle position, the robot generates a corrected trajectory line that must be followed.
-A PID controller is then used to smoothly adjust the robot’s movement, ensuring it bypasses the obstacle while maintaining stable navigation.
+A PD controller is then used to smoothly adjust the robot’s movement, ensuring it bypasses the obstacle while maintaining stable navigation.

 ---